Sue: Terminus? I hope this story doesn’t take place in a bus station.

 Nyssa gives the Doctor a quick peck on the cheek before collapsing into Tegan’s arms.

-Sue: Hmm.
-I really liked some of the ideas – I bet it looked great on paper – but the execution was a shambles.
-The design was bland one minute and unintentionally hilarious the next, the acting was all over the place, and the music is still too medieval.
+Sue: Hmm… I liked some of the ideas – I bet it looked great on paper – but the execution was a shambles.
+The design was bland one minute and unintentionally hilarious the next, the acting was all over the place, and the music was too medieval.
 But it was the direction that killed Terminus.
 It had “that’ll do” stamped all over it.
 Ringo Starr was brilliant, though.